volcengine/SecureUnionID/doc/java_doc_en.rst

               numofMedia:                 the number of participating media
               betaValue:                  the serialized string corresponding to the random number used for blinding

-     Error Return: success or "parameter null pointer" error or "allocation space" error or the opposite of the cheating media number
+     Error Return: 0 means success; less than 0 means failure; greater than 0 means the cheating media number

 - **Batch Verification**
      **int batch_verify(String[] unblindCipherArray, String[] allDeviceIds, byte[] systemKeyOfG2, int numofDeviceIds)****